SBRakeshRath/bat-script-to-uninstall-java/README.md

    <img width="919" alt="image" src="https://github.com/SBRakeshRath/bat-script-to-uninstall-java/assets/75027068/0f9b8e01-2bf4-49bc-98ab-a207b7a59b37">

 7. paste it in the script.txt file then save it and close it
-8. Rename it to "Script.bat"
+8. Rename it to "script.bat"

    <img width="132" alt="image" src="https://github.com/SBRakeshRath/bat-script-to-uninstall-java/assets/75027068/b5f06497-7b0a-427e-9c1d-2c8c39e7a432">

-## How to rn
+## How to run

 Just Double click on it to see the magic happen.....